riccardo/py-jemma-lametric-home-consumption/README.md

 # Lametric App

-Simple quick'n dirty Python application getting home consumption data from a JEMMA DAL endpoint and posting it to your lametric.
+Simple quick'n dirty Python application getting home consumption data from a JEMMA DAL endpoint and posting it to your [LaMetric device](https://lametric.com/).
 It uses a working instance of [JEMMA](http://jemma.energy-home.org) with attached any metering devices compatible with ZigBee Home Automation / [Energy@home](www.energy-home.it) specifications.

 # Quck HowTo